A note on torsion length: Preliminaries

 \subsection{Preliminary facts in group theory}

-In this section, we collect a few lemmas that we will need later in this paper.
+We now collect a few lemmas that we will need later in this paper.
 They all must be well known, but we have been unable to find suitable references.

-\begin{lem} Let $G_{1}$ and $G_{2}$ be non-trivial groups, and suppose that $G_{1}$ has order strictly greater than $2$.
-Then, $G_{1}*G_{2}$ contains a non-abelian free subgroup. \begin{proof} Since $G_{1}$ has order greater than $2$, there exist $y$ and $z$ such that $yz\neq e$.
+\begin{lem} Let $G_{1}$ and $G_{2}$ be non-trivial groups, and suppose $|G_{1}|>2$.
+Then, $G_{1}*G_{2}$ contains a non-abelian free subgroup. \begin{proof} Since $|G_{1}|>2$, there exist $y$ and $z$ such that $yz\neq e$.
 Let $x$ be a non trivial element of $G_{2}$.
 The reader will easily check that the elements $yxz$ and $xyxzx$ freely generate a free subgroup in $G_{1}*G_{2}$. \end{proof} \end{lem}

-\begin{lem} $C_{2}*C_{2}$ is polycyclic \begin{proof} Let the two copies of $C_{2}$ be generated by $x$ and $y$ respectively.
+\begin{lem} $C_{2}*C_{2}$ is polycyclic. \begin{proof} Let the two copies of $C_{2}$ be generated by $x$ and $y$ respectively.
 Then, since $xxyx=yx$ and $yxyy=yx$, it follows that the cyclic subgroup generated by $xy$ is normal.
 It is also easy to see that $C_{2}*C_{2}/{\langle xy \rangle}\cong C_{2}.$ Thus $C_{2}*C_{2}$ is polycyclic. \end{proof} \end{lem}

 \begin{defn}[\cite{KharMia}] A subgroup $H$ of a group $G$ is said to be \textit{conjugate separated} if for any $x\in G \setminus H$ we have that $H\cap xHx^{-1}$ is finite. \end{defn}